Arriving in Finland

 Are the Finnish borders open for foreigners to enter Finland?

-There are travel restrictions in place for foreign nationals travelling to Finland with some exceptions.
-The current restrictions are in force until 14 July 2020.
+There are travel restrictions in place for foreign nationals traveling to Finland with some exceptions.

 For further information, please refer to the Finnish Border Guard’s guidelines for border traffic.

-Will the teaching be on-campus or online at the start of the autumn semester 2020?
+Will the teaching be on-campus or online during the academic year 2021-2022?